yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous Delivery.md

 ## Abstract and learning objectives

-This workshop is targeted for students in an instructor-led training session.
+This workshop is targeted at students in an instructor-led training session.

 ## Overview

 Fabirkam Medical Conferences provide conference website services tailored to the medical community.
-Over the course of ten years, they have built conference sites for a small conference organizer.
+Over ten years, they have built conference sites for a small conference organizer.
 Through word of mouth, Fabrikam Medical Conferences has become a well-known industry brand handling over 100 conferences per year and growing.

-Medical conferences typically have between 100 and 1500 attendees; as such, they typically have relatively low budgets allocated for web site development and hosting.
-At the same time, the customization ands of live sites.
-Such demands can impact aspects of live sites from end to end, ranging from UI to backend concerns as well as concerns around conference registration and payment functionality.
+Websites for medical conferences are typically low-budget websites because the conferences usually have between 100 to 1500 attendees.
+At the same time, the conference owners have significant customization and change demands that require turnaround on a dime to the live sites.
+These changes can impact various aspects of the system from UI through to the back end, including conference registration and payment terms.

 ## Solution architecture